 A solid foundation

-Internships provide you with the building blocks you need for your future.
+Internships provide you with the building blocks that you need for your future.
 Internship opportunities help set the foundation for your career.
 Choose your internships with your interests and career prospects in mind.
-Apply for what excites you or for an internship position you think will give experience in a company you’d love to work for.
-As an intern, you’ll have the opportunity to get your foot in the door with a company if you do well.
-Employers often use internships as a recruitment tool to test out future employees and see if they work well with everyone else.
-The sweet part?
-In many cases, companies hire interns after graduation.
+Apply for what excites you or for an internship position you think will give experience in a company you’d love to work for someday.